How To Stop Being Broke: 25 Practical Tips

 Chances are, there are a few ways you’re spending money you don’t need to, and plugging those spending leaks is good way to start addressing what’s keeping you broke.
 A money leak is simply where you don’t quite realise where your money has gone.

-Have you ever taken money out of the ATM and then at the end of the week it’s all gone but you can’t quite remember what you spent it all on?
+Have you ever taken out money and then at the end of the week it’s all gone but you can’t quite remember what you spent it all on?
 There’s a spending leak!

 Track spending